susanruimingao/RNAseqR/README.md

 codna create –n DEGs –c bioconda fastp rsem

 ```
-Go to work directory containing raw reads, and the reads name is preferred in "_R1.fastq.gz"/"_R2.fastq.gz"; otherwise specify in the command line.
+Go to work directory containing raw reads;
-Go to R environment and install three required packages, which will be needed to be installed once.
+Go to R environment and install the following required packages, which will be needed to be installed once.

-Download RNA-SeqR codes from https://github.com/susanruimingao/RNAseqR.git

-in R, install the required packages and load necessary packages
+in R, install the required packages and it only needs to install once

 ```
 R